binary-tools

 * @param {number=} [index=0] The buffer index to read.

-* @throws {Error} On bad input buffer length if on safe mode.
+* @throws {Error} On bad input buffer length.

 */